chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 transactions using the traditional AUTH_SYS or AUTH_NONE flavors in each RPC.

+### NFSv4 State Protection

+{:aside}
+> It might also be possible to employ channel binding so that an NFSv4 server can use transport layer authentication to identify the only client that may modify a particular NFSv4 lease.
+Either we can provide that detail here, or it might need to be specified in an NFSv4-specific document.

 # Implementation Status

+{:aside}
-This section is to be removed before publishing this document as an RFC.
+> This section is to be removed before publishing this document as an RFC.

 This section records the status of known implementations of the protocol defined by this specification at the time of posting of this